ansys/scade-design-rules/doc/source/rules/modelling/no_struct_table_comparisons.rst

-.. index:: single: No Struct Table Comparisons
+.. index:: single: No struct table comparisons

 No struct table comparisons
 ===========================